deeputech/deeputech.github.io/_posts/2020-02-17-memory-management-in-golang.md

 3. When it reaches an object in a `noscan` span or when an object has no more pointers it finishes for the root and picks up next GC root object
 4. Once all GC roots are scanned, it picks up a grey object and continues to traverse its pointers in similar fashion
 5. If there are any pointer changes to an object when write barriers are on, the object gets colored grey so that GC re-scans it
-6. When there are no more grey objects left the mark process is complete and write barrier is turned off
+6. When there are no more grey objects left the marking process is complete and write barrier is turned off
 7. Sweeping will take place when allocations start

 This has some stop-the-world process but it's generally very fast that it is negligible most of the time.
 The coloring of objects takes place in the `gcmarkBits` attribute on the span.